dady8889/android_device_huawei_hi6250/README.md

 export ANDROID_JACK_VM_ARGS="-Xmx4g -Dfile.encoding=UTF-8 -XX:+TieredCompilation"
 ```

-NOTE: Build times depend on you PC performance specifications.
+NOTE: Build times depend on your PC performance specifications.
 It may take anywhere from 1 hours to 15 hours depending on system specs for a complete build.

 We are going to build.
 If you want to use autopatch, execute following commands:
 ```bash